19818794/alx-higher_level_programming/0x0A-python-inheritance/README.md

 | `8-rectangle.py`            | creates a class Rectangle that inherits from BaseGeometry `7-base_geometry.py` to validate width and height inetegers.
 | `9-rectangle.py`            | creates a class Rectangle based on `8-rectangle.py` to validate width and height integers, and get the area and string representation of a rectangle.
 | `10-square.py`              | creates a class Square that inherits from Rectangle `9-rectangle.py` to validate the size integer and get the area of the square.
+| `11-square.py`              | creates a class Square based on `10-square.py` to validate the size integer, and get the area and the string representation of the square.